Unresolved Anomalies: Best Practices, FAQs, and Examples

 In one sense, the lack of the feature is a condition that deviates from your user’s expectations, but on the other hand, users often want software to have more features than it does.
 If the missing feature is related to safety or is preventing the user from using the device effectively, you could consider including it, but if it is more of a “wish list” feature and the current features are behaving as expected, we wouldn’t typically include this.

-Do we include fixed issues? 🔗
+Do we include fixed anomalies? 🔗

 If the anomaly has been addressed in the version of the software under review, then no, the anomaly should not be listed in the Unresolved Anomalies document.
 Issues that have been fixed are typically tracked in the “Revision Level History” document and/or the release notes.